 There are uniform registration deadlines for exams throughout the university with which students must comply.
-Last registration opportunity for examinations in WiSe: 31 January examinations in SoSe: 30 June
+Last registration opportunity for

-- examinations in WiSe: 10 January. - > exams in SoSe: 30 June.
+- > examinations in WiSe: 10 January. - exams in SoSe: 30 June.

 There are also registration deadlines within which students can cancel their registration for examinations without incurring any consequences under examination regulations.
 Last possibility to deregister for